-The 504 & SST Coordinator is Margaret Carroll.
+The 504 & ELL Coordinator is Carey Dahlstrom.
 She is responsible for overseeing the programs of students with Section 504 plans, including screening for and evaluating student needs for 504 accommodation plans.

-The ELL Coordinator is Carey Dahlstrom.
-She is responsible for overseeing the programs of students who qualify for English Language Learner services.
+She also oversees programs of students who qualify for English Language Learner services.